doolanshire/Combat-Models/beall/README.md

 battle data from external CSV files, in order to simplify playing around with the simulation.

-###Dependencies
-None.
-The Python standard library is all that is required.

 ## Example output
                      CORONEL 1914